kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 * Frontend: React & Next.js

 ### Key Learnings

 __Environment Variables__

 When I first started working with APIs, I thought the only important thing was getting data to show up on my website.
 But soon, I realized there’s more to it than just connecting and displaying information.
 APIs use keys to let us access data — kind of like a password.
-Thank go, I was able to skip one of the rookie mistakes of  pasting those keys directly into my code (rookie mistake 😅).
+Thank god, I was able to skip one of the rookie mistakes of  pasting those keys directly into my code (rookie mistake 😅).
 I am aware that anyone who saw my code could steal that key and use it.
 That’s when I learned about something called environment variables — and they completely changed how I handle security.
 I now think of the .env file as my website’s safety vault.
 It’s where I store sensitive data like API keys, units, or database URLs — basically, anything I don’t want to expose publicly.
 Then, I use Python’s dotenv library to safely load those values when I need them.

 ```python